AI Legal Content Marketing – Where Do Human Writers Stand?

 • 63% of employees use their mobile phones while working

 Since mobile phones became a part of every household, the adult attention span has decreased by 25%.
 Today, the average human has an attention span of only 8.25 seconds.
-To prevent visitors from jumping off your homepage, i.e., avoid a low bounce rate, it must load quickly and clearly show your page links.
+To prevent visitors from jumping off your homepage, i.e., avoid a low bounce rate, it must load quickly and clearly show the information your readers need.

 2. Practice Area Pages: A Detailed Menu of Your Services

-Practice area pages tell visitors what services you offer.
+Law firm practice area pages tell visitors what services you offer.
+Think of these as your product descriptions with readers who really need your help.
 The average person knows very little about the legal world.
-Your practice area pages define how your firm can help potential clients.
+Your practice area pages define how your firm can make a difference in the readers’ lives.

 3. Sub-Practice Area Pages: Increase Your SEO and Focus Your Pages